 Congressman – Arkansas’s Second Congressional District

-French Hill, 60, is the 22nd Member of Congress to represent central Arkansas in the U.S. House of Representatives.
-A ninth generation Arkansan, he was elected on November 4, 2014, began his first congressional term on January 3, 2015.
-He serves on the U.S. House Committee on Financial Services where he was appointed to the Committee’s leadership team, as the Committee Majority Whip.
+He serves on the U.S. House Committee on Financial Services where he was appointed to the committee’s leadership team as Majority Whip.
 Prior to his congressional service, Mr. Hill was actively engaged in the Arkansas business community for two decades as a commercial banker and investment manager.
-He was founder, chairman, and chief executive officer of Delta Trust & Banking Corp., which was headquartered in Little Rock and merged with Arkansas-based Simmons First National Corp in 2014.
+He was founder, chairman, and chief executive officer of Delta Trust & Banking Corp., which was headquartered in Little Rock and recently merged with Arkansas-based Simmons First National Corp.

 Mr. Hill is a magna cum laude graduate in Economics from Vanderbilt University.
 He is married to the former Martha McKenzie of Dallas, Texas, and they have a daughter, Sarah Elizabeth McKenzie Hill, and a son, William Payne Hill.
 The Hill family resides in Little Rock.